Email: booking@thebettermentsociety.com or text 773-213-1962

 After 10,000+ projects over the past fifteen years, we’ve developed a process that works.

-Our approach to bookings is designed to create the best possible scenario for our writers and designers to deliver strong, inspired work—quickly and efficiently.
+Our approach to bookings is intended to create the best possible scenario for our writers and designers to deliver inspired work quickly and efficiently.

-Our creatives are typically booked from 9am to 7pm in their local time zone.
+Our creatives are typically booked ten hour workdays, from 9am to 7pm in their local time zone.

-Writers generally deliver an initial full draft within one working day, with additional time booked for revisions as needed.
+Writers typically deliver an initial full draft within one working day, with additional time for revisions as needed.

-For visuals, we plan for one full day of visual research and one full day for an initial layout, with additional time for revisions when schedule and budget allow.
+For visuals, we plan for one day for visual research and one day for an initial layout, with additional time for revisions when schedule and budget allow.

-Our designers work in InDesign or your preferred software, and we always share working files at the end of each booking so your team can handle last-minute adjustments before submission.
+Our designers work in whichever software is best for the director/production company, and we share the working files and image folders at the end of each booking so your team can make last-minute adjustments prior to submission.

-We recommend using familiar layout software to allow you to address agency revisions and final tweaks in-house.
+We always recommend using familiar layout software to make sure agency revisions and final tweaks can be handled in-house.

-When timelines are tight, we often suggest a collaborative approach—bringing in multiple designers to tag-team the work and stay ahead of last-minute changes.
+When timelines are tight, we sometimes suggest a collaborative approach—bringing in multiple designers to tag-team the work and stay ahead of any last-minute fires.

-If you’d like help with an upcoming project, feel free to send along boards, scripts, director, and schedule details—we’d be happy to get you set up with the right creative collaborator.
+If you’d like help with an upcoming project, send along boards, scripts, director, and schedule details—we’d love to get you set up with a helpful creative collaborator.

 THE BETTERMENT SOCIETY STARTED IN 2011—BUILT BY: